ekrolewicz6/api-client-python/README.md

 To setup your project, follow these steps:

 1. Install Niland API Client using pip: `pip install pyniland` .
-  Alternatively, you could clone this repository and then run the following command : `python setup.py install`
+⋅⋅⋅Alternatively, you could clone this repository and then run the following command : `python setup.py install`

 2. Next you'll have to initialize the client with your API-Key.
 You can find it on [your Niland API account](https://api.niland.io/2.0/dashboard/your-account).